 I have always loved writing.
 From as early as I can remember I used to write stories, songs and poems.
 They were scribbled on bits of paper, written in notebooks and tucked away in wait for the day that I would be famous.
-I am no longer waiting for that day.
+That day is no longer important.

 Through different phases of my life writing featured more or less prominently depending upon other choices and distractions, but has always been there.

-One thing I loved about teaching, in addition to the wonderful children and the opportunity to support them on their learning journeys, was the opportunity it gave me to be creative.
+One thing I loved about teaching, in addition to the wonderful children and the privilege of supporting them on their learning journeys, was the opportunity it gave me to be creative.
 My stories, poems, songs and lessons always had an appreciative audience.

 While I am proud of the educational writing that has already been published, and of much that I have written that is not yet published, I still dream of one day seeing my name on the cover of a “real” book, of being a published author.
 Whether or not I achieve that goal is probably of lesser importance than my ability to keep working towards it.

 The drawer full of rejection slips for short stories and picture book ideas halted (but did not extinguish) my quest in that direction.
-I had more success with educational writing and was temporarily satisfied with writing I could do to enhance my teaching.
-Now that’s about to change as I stride towards my goal.
+I had more success with educational writing and was temporarily satisfied with writing I could do to enhance my teaching role.
+Now, in addition to writing teaching materials and blog posts for readilearn and posts for this blog, I am back to writing short stories and manuscripts for picture books with the goal of, one day, signing a publishing contract.
+There will never be enough life for all I wish to write.

 A Thank You For in Beauty Is . . . an Anthology of young Verse Refulgence Publishers (age 16)